manasa0304-cloud/Task-1-Create-a-Simple-Expense-Tracker/README.md

 The simple expense tracker can be developed using python and visual studio code(VS Code).Expensive The records can be stored in a CSV file or SQLite database.Git can be used for version control.
 If a graphical interface is needed.
 TKinter can be used to create a simple user interface.

-# LIBRARIES USED
+# libraries Used

 The simple expense tracker can be developed using python's built-in-labiraries sush as datetime for handiling dates and times, csv or json for storing and retrieving expense data and os for file management operations.

-# SYSTEM REQURIMENTS
+# System Requriments

 python 3.x installed Any code editior or IDE(VS code IDLE etc.)